uchusei/pubcrawler/README.md

-# pubcrawler
+# pubscraper
-PubCrawler automates the extraction of publisher data from a ISBN database
+PubScraper automates the extraction of publisher data from a ISBN database